Beijing Stock Exchange allows companies to list on November 15 - ExBulletin

 Beijing Stock Exchange allows companies to list on November 15

-SHANGHAI, Nov.
-11 (Reuters) – The new Beijing Stock Exchange in China approved applications for the listing of shares of 10 companies on Nov.
-15, company documents said on Wednesday, two months after Chinese President Xi Jinping announced the establishment of a stock exchange for small and medium enterprises. companies.
+SHANGHAI (Reuters) – The new Beijing Stock Exchange in China approved applications for the listing of shares of 10 companies on Nov.
+15, company documents said on Wednesday, two months after Chinese President Xi Jinping announced the stock market for small and medium-sized enterprises.

 The companies, currently listed on the so-called “Innovation Level” of the Beijing National OTC Stock Exchange, known as the “New Third Board,” said in separate statements that their shares would be listed on the Beijing Stock Exchange. next Monday.